-While Indonesia’s relative reductions below business-as-usual (BAU) anchored in its Nationally Determined Contribution (NDC) sound ambitious, a second look reveals a different picture for two reasons: first, Indonesia aims to meet a large share of its commitments through reductions (around 60%) in the forestry sector.
+While Indonesia’s relative reductions below BAU anchored in its NDC may sound ambitious, a second look reveals a different picture for two reasons: first, Indonesia aims to meet a large share of its commitments through reductions in the forestry sector.
 This means that other sectors will see substantially lower relative reductions of emissions below BAU.
 Second, the BAU for the targets projects an increase substantially above our projections under current policies.
 In fact, Indonesia will achieve its targets (excl. forestry) without any additional efforts while still doubling today’s emissions.
-(See Current Policy Projections section for full detail).

 The CAT rates Indonesia NDC excl. the forestry sector as “Highly insufficient” (for full details see Fair Share section).
 Indonesia’s NDC could be easily strengthened by ensuring its existing renewable energy targets are met.
 Indonesia’s National Energy Policy (NEP) has a target to increase renewable energy to 23% of total primary energy supply (TPES) by 2025 and 31% by 2050.
 These targets are mentioned in its NDC; however, it is not clear if they form part of the contribution.
 There is a widespread belief among many stakeholders within the country that the 2025 target will not be achieved (Bridle et al., 2018).
 Such a view is supported by the CAT current policy projections which show that Indonesia will not meet its 2025 NEP target.
 If Indonesia did meet this target, it would overachieve both its unconditional and conditional NDC targets to an even greater extent than already envisaged.